anni-kaffeekanni/Blogpost-Project/README.md

 To run the code, an Anaconda distribution of Python is necessary.
 The code should run with no issues using Python versions 3.8.10.

-The csv with the data from the survey I used for this analysis is available for download here: https://www.kaggle.com/datasets/stackoverflow/so-survey-2017
+The csv with the data from the survey I used for this analysis is available for download here: https://www.kaggle.com/datasets/stackoverflow/so-survey-2017.
+The csv schould be placed in a subfolder called "data" to run the jupyter notebook

 ## Project Motivation